 SuperSport Park cricket ground

-The Centurion-based 22 000-seater ground, located 12km south of Tshwane, boasts a massive grandstand, hospitality chalets and grassy embankments that offer a sought-after vantage point for sun-loving spectators and children.
+SuperSport Park cricket ground is a Centurion-based 22 000-seater ground, located 12km south of Tshwane, which offers a large grandstand, hospitality chalets and grassy embankments.

-The gound hosted its first one-day international in December 1992 and its first Test in November 1995, during which former South Africa cricket captain and legendary bowler Shaun Pollock made his debut for South Africa against England.
+The ground hosted its first one-day international in December 1992 and its first Test in November 1995, during which former South Africa cricket captain Shaun Pollock made his debut for South Africa against England.

-SuperSport Park is considered by many to be an excellent one-day cricket ground.
-It boasts a wicket that favours both batsmen and a variety of bowling styles, with the exception of spinners.
+SuperSport Park has a wicket that favours both batsmen and a variety of bowling styles, with the exception of spinners.
 The outfield is flat and fast thanks to a state-of-the-art drainage system.

-When it comes to Test matches, the character of the pitch differs, offering spectators an interesting diversity of play.
+When it comes to Test matches, the character of the pitch differs, offering spectators an variety of play.
 The ground has hosted World Cup and Super Six matches, as well as a variety of other events, including road running and concerts.

 In 1984 Centurion Park was officially opened as the new home of Northerns’ cricket.
 In 1998 the name changed to SuperSport Centurion and in 2001 to SuperSport Park.